 A bit like tea bags, wipes don't 'look' like plastic.
 But big brands typically use polyester, an oil-based plastic that won't biodegrade - it will either sit in landfill, or worse get flushed down the toilet and end up as a 'wipe-berger'.
 But, that's only half the story - the manufacturing process for creating plastics is also damaging.

-The best environmental choice is a natural fibre which will naturally decompose (kinder to babies' delicate skin too!).
 However, not all natural materials are equal.
 Cotton farming often causes huge damage to our planet due to the amount of water it needs to grow, it is a very thirsty crop.
 And forestry can require significant fertiliser use and lead to huge soil erosion if not managed sustainably.

 Bamboo on the other hand grows fast enough to meet human demand without false irrigation, pesticides or fertilisers.
-During it's peak growing season you can actually see moso bamboo grow at a rate of almost 15cm a day!
+During its peak growing season you can actually see moso bamboo grow at a rate of almost 15cm a day!
 Bamboo forests are also one of the best carbon sinks on the earth.
 Bamboo soaks up 3x as much atmospheric carbon than any other tree.

 Water Content: Midwives and Health Professionals advise that the degree of purified water content is a key indicator to ensure the wipes are kind to baby’s delicate skin.
 Ours contain 99.4% purified water.

-Packaging: Our packaging is contains eco-friendly recyclable RPET.
+Packaging: Our packaging contains eco-friendly recyclable RPET.
 It used to be plastic bottles!
 You can recycle ♻️ with your normal household recycling kerbside collections.

 Sustainable Bamboo: Our wipes are made from sustainably certified natural bamboo fibre – not only the most sustainable material but also best for baby's delicate skin too.
 Over 70% of bacteria can not grow on bamboo - it is naturally anti-bacterial.